 Note: As of August 2020 most browsers will no longer display the green padlock and address bar to indicate Extended Validation.

-An organization needs to install the SSL Certificate onto its web server to initiate secure sessions with browsers.
-Depending on the type of SSL Certificate applied for, the organization will need to go through differing levels of vetting.
-Once installed, it is possible to connect to the website over https://www.domain.com, as this tells the server to establish a secure connection with the browser.
+An organization needs to install the SSL Certificate onto its web server to initiate a secure session with browsers.
 Once a secure connection is established, all web traffic between the web server and the web browser will be secure.
-Browsers tell visitors a website is SSL secure via several visible trust indicators:

 Companies like GlobalSign are known as trusted Certificate Authorities.
 This is because browser and operating system vendors such as Microsoft, Mozilla, Opera, Blackberry, Java, etc., trust that GlobalSign is a legitimate Certificate Authority and that it can be relied on to issue trustworthy SSL Certificates.
 The more applications, devices and browsers the Certificate Authority embeds its Root into, the better "recognition" the SSL Certificate can provide.